-St. Joan of Arc Roman Catholic Church is home to the Traditional Latin Mass Community in Coeur d’Alene, Idaho, operating with the approval of the Bishop of the Diocese of Boise and served by the priests of the Priestly Fraternity of St. Peter.
-All Masses and Sacraments at St. Joan of Arc are celebrated according to the Roman Rite Liturgical Books of 1962.
+St. Joan of Arc Roman Catholic Church is home to the Traditional Latin Mass Community in Post Falls, ID, operating with the approval of the Bishop of the Diocese of Boise and served by the priests of the Priestly Fraternity of St. Peter.
+All Masses and Sacraments at St. Joan of Arc are celebrated according to the Traditional Roman Rite.

 St. Joan and the FSSP

 In 2002 the Diocese of Boise invited the Priestly Fraternity of St. Peter to establish a Latin Mass community in North Idaho.
 As a result of that invitation, 2007 saw the establishment of St. Joan of Arc Chapel as a personal parish for the Latin Mass in the area, which has been thriving ever since.
 We moved from Coeur d’Alene to Post Falls in 2019.

 The Priestly Fraternity of St. Peter (FSSP) is a Clerical Society of Apostolic Life of Pontifical Right; that is, a community of Roman Catholic priests who do not take religious vows, but who work together with a common purpose.
 The mission of the Fraternity is two-fold: first, the formation and sanctification of priests in the cadre of the traditional liturgy of the Roman rite, and secondly, the pastoral deployment of the priests in the service of the Church.